This factsheet was last updated in October 2015.

 - Making change management more effective

-- HR’s role in change management
+- HR and L&D’s role in managing change

 - CIPD viewpoint